 - Air pollution levels and construction around the residence

-For basic 1"–3" air filters, manufacturers typically instruct you to change them every 30–60 days.
-If you have from light to moderate allergies, you could upgrade the air filter or get new ones even more frequently.
+For basic 1"–3" air filters, manufacturers typically tell you to get new ones every 30–60 days.
+If you deal with from light to moderate allergies, you could upgrade the air filter or get new ones even more frequently.

-Or, if you live a more remote area or less occupied home (like a vacation home) and there are not as many cars around, annually could be regular enough.
+Or, if you reside a more remote area or less occupied home (like a vacation home) and there are a reduced number of cars around, yearly might be frequent enough.

-Here are averages that can help you figure out how often you should get a new air filter at your house:
+Here are averages that can help you decide how often you should replace the air filter at your house: